Landlord Retrofit

 -

-Soon, all new tenancies in England will require a minimum EPC rating of D. Whilst EPC reports give broad indications of how to improve your rental property’s energy efficiency, they’re not tailored to your property’s unique situation.
+From 2030, all new tenancies in England will require a minimum EPC rating of C. Whilst EPC reports give broad indications of how to improve your rental property’s energy efficiency, they’re not tailored to your property’s unique situation.

 -